RexOps/repositorio/README.md

 This is the master branch of the development repository.
 In this branch you'll find all the new stuff that is work-in-progress.

+### Need help?

+If you need help, feel free to join us on irc.freenode.net on channel #rex (this is the channel for all RexOps projects) or just post an issue in the tracker.

 ### Supported Repositories

 Right now *yum* and *apt* repositories are supported.